1, place Saint-Germain-des-Prés, 75006 Paris

 1829 - Callinet

 L’orgue portatif (la chapelle Saint-

 xxxx - builder ???

 Principal 8 - Gedackt 8 - Flöte 4 - Quinte 2 2/3 -

 ORGANS OF PARIS 2.0 © Vincent Hildebrandt ALL ORGANS

-in 1679.
-It was renovated by the Clicquots in the second
+1679.
+It was renovated by the Clicquots in the second part

-part of the 18th century.
-It was installed at Saint-
+of the 18th century.
+It was installed at Saint-Germain-des-

-a French neo-classical style, incorporating 10 old stops.
+French neo-classical style, incorporating 10 old stops.
+The

-its towers resides Saint-Victor and some angles.
-10 stops
+towers resides Saint-Victor and some angles.
+10 stops date